ParaCoToUl/noarr-structures/README.md

 ## Running tests

-Make sure you are in the [noarr](noarr) folder.
+Make sure you are in the root folder.
 In the terminal (linux bash, windows cygwin or gitbash) run the following commands:

 ```sh
 # creates the build directory